kanej/landregistry/README.md

 By default, the user namespace will load in the monthly sales figures from the data folder.
 This dataset is availabe as the monthly-sales var.

 There are currently two functions (both in the landregistry namespace) that operate over the sales data.
-The first is show-all-town-entries, which lists town column of sales data.
+The first is show-all-town-entries, which lists the town column of the sales data.

 ```clojure
 > (lr/show-all-town-entries months-sales)